BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/transaction/transaction-signing.md

 ## Bitcoin Cash Signatures

-In Bitcoin Cash, transaction signatures use the transaction digest algorithm described in [BIP143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki), in order to minimize redundant data hashing in verification and to cover the input value by the signature.
+In Bitcoin Cash, transaction signatures use the transaction digest algorithm described in a modification of [BIP143](/protocol/forks/replay-protected-sighash), in order to minimize redundant data hashing in verification and to cover the input value by the signature.

 ### Preimage Format

+At a high level, the preimage format for a signature within a single input is a serialization of the following transaction components, **many of which are hashed, modified, or substituted** depending on the context:

+1. Transaction version
+2. Previous transaction outputs identifiers
+3. Transaction input sequence numbers
+4. The identifier of the output being spent
+5. The locking script of the output being spent
+6. The value of the output being spent
+7. The sequence number of the transaction input
+8. The created transaction outputs
+9. Transaction locktime
+10. The signature hash type

+The following table specifies, in detail, the preimage format for a signature within a single input:

 | Field | Length | Format | Description |
 |--|--|--|--|